rydrman/pipedev.org/content/posts/2019-06-27-python-at-scale.md

 topic: "Python at Scale"
 date: 2019-06-27
 author: Ryan Bottriell
+summary: "Just to be absolutely clear, we are talking about The Python Programming Language.
+Due to its integration in many of the digital content creation (DCC) applications, and other reasons I'm sure, it has become extremely prevalent in the visual effects and animation industries.
+'At Scale', however, it a little bit more ambiguous.
+We discussed many different aspects of the language itself, but also a good amount about the people who use it..."
 ---

 A big thank you again to all those who made it out to this month's forum!
 We had an amazing turnout, made some new friends, and had some wonderful discussions.